 Nobody likes to wait in long queues anymore or have never liked it for that matter.
 With the rapid advancement in technology, queues have become a thing of the past.
 Be it in banks, theatres or more.
 You name it, it's available online.
 Gen Z has grown up in this culture.
 They lose their patience when a webpage takes time to load.
 This has lead to their short attention span.

-While hiring Generation Z employees, it’s important to be aware of their relatively short attention span.
+While hiring Gen Z employees, it’s important to be aware of their relatively short attention span.
 Not just in terms of the mobile application process, of course, that is an important aspect to be kept in mind, but also when it comes to:

 • The messages you’re sharing about your company (culture) on social media, as well as the platform you’re using to do so.
 Gen Z is very video orientated so think about how you can make this work for you.
 Create Instagram stories in video format, try them before making them live, ensure that their loading time is not much and just be prepared.
 Think by putting yourself in their shoes.